Tal58/JavaScript_DOM_Manipulations/Where_Iam/README.md

 👨‍💻 This project aims to improve my <b>HTML/CSS/JavaScript and DOM skills </b>
 <br><br>
-🎯 This project shows how to build an interactive landing page that make a small animation shows the modal container flowing from to center, which is hidden in the body...
+🎯 This project shows how to build an interactive landing page that make a small animation shows the modal container flowing from top to center, which is hidden in the body...

 🔗 To see live version 🎯
 <br>